Trow-Registry/trow/INSTALL.md

 If you want to allow images from the Docker Hub, take a look at the `--allow-docker-official` and `--allow-prefixes` arguments.
 This can be passed to Trow via the `trow.yaml` file.

-As an example: editing install/trow.yaml and adding the args:
+The following example allows official images from Docker Hub and images with the prefix "registry.container-solutions.com/" to run in the cluster:
 ```
 containers:
 - name: trow-pod
   image: containersol/trow:default
-  args: ["-n", "trow:31000 trow.kube-public:31000", "-c", "/certs/domain.crt","--allow-docker-official","--allow-prefixes"]
+  args: ["-n", "trow:31000 trow.kube-public:31000", "-c", "/certs/domain.crt","--allow-docker-official","--allow-prefixes","registry.container-solutions.com/"]
 ```
-Then you run
+To apply the changes and restart Trow, run the following:
 ```
 $ kubectl apply -f install/trow.yaml